• Skip to primary navigation

 NOTE: This Occupational Health and Safety act summary was written in the interest of the health and safety of workers in South Africa and is not intended as a substitute for the Occupational Health and Safety Act, 1993.
 It is intended to explain the Act in simple, non-legal terms to all the role players in the South African occupational health and safety field.
 Please refer to the full Occupational Health and Safety Amendment Act, No. 181 Of 1993 in addition to this Occupational Health and Safety act summary

+The Occupational Health and Safety Act of 1993, states that employers should establish and maintain, as much as reasonably responsible, a work environment that is safe and does not pose a risk to the health of employees.
 All employees, including members of management, can benefit from an Occupational Health and Safety act summary.
 The act is a lengthy document and may be difficult to fully understand, but it’s important that the OHS Act is understood by as many employees within the company as possible, especially management.

-Background of the OHS Act
+OHS Act Background

 The Occupational Health and Safety (OHS) Act 85 of 1993 is the law that seeks to protect the well-being of workers.
 The OHS Act is enforced by the Department of Labour, whose inspectors may:

-• Enter any workplace without prior notice;
+- Enter any workplace without prior notice;

-• Request any document;
+- Request any document;

-• Inspect any condition, process, plant or article;
+- Inspect any condition, process, plant or article;

-• Take samples or seize any article;
+- Take samples or seize any article;

-• Question or summon any person within the workplace.
+- Question or summon any person within the workplace.

 It can be said that the Occupational Health and Safety Act is a pro-active attempt by the government to prevent and avoid work-related injuries and illnesses.
-The Act governs the health and safety for the diverse industry of South Africa.
-It regulates and controls health and safety in all organisations, from a normal office environment to more hazardous environments like industrial plants and construction sites.
+The Act governs the health and safety regulations for the diverse industry of South Africa.
+It regulates and controls workplace health and safety in all organisations, from a normal office environment to more hazardous environments like industrial plants and construction sites.

 Sections of the OHS Act